 The last thing I want to mention is brand.
 The best Japanese rice cookers are of course made by Japanese brands.
 Buying an established brand helps ensure that you will have a quality rice cooker.
 Some of the most famous Japanese rice cooker brands include Zojirushi, Tiger, Panasonic, and Toshiba (invented the first automatic rice cooker).

 It is important to note that many Japanese brand rice cookers sold to the foreign market (i.e. outside of Japan) are not actually made in Japan.
 This is especially true for cheaper / budget-friendly models.
 They are usually made in China, Thailand or some other country with lower manufacturing costs.
-Quality standards may be a bit lower than when producing for their own market, but top brands should have decent quality control over their production.
+Quality standards for exported versions may be a bit lower than when producing for the Japanese domestic market, but top brands should have decent quality control over their production.
 If you want to be extra certain though, try to choose a rice cooker that is actually made in Japan.

 Best Japanese Rice Cooker Recommendations